via-profit-services/core/docs/context.md

 The core event emitter is contained in the `Context` object.
 This is a simple [Node Emitter class](https://nodejs.org/api/events.html#class-eventemitter).
 By default, Core emitter implements the following events:

- - `graphql-error` - Called when a Graphql runtime error occurs.
+ - `graphql-error-execute` - Called when a Graphql runtime error occurs
+ - `graphql-error-validate-field` - Called when a Graphql request validation failure
+ - `graphql-error-validate-request` - Called when a Graphql request by http `get` paramenters is invalid
+ - `graphql-error-validate-schema` - Called when a Graphql schema validation failure

 To add your own events go to the [middlewares](./middlewares.md)